 and reviews on all the key attractions here

-http://www.wordtravels.com/Cities/South+Africa/Cape+Town/Attractions almost 6 years ago
+http://www.wordtravels.com/Cities/South+Africa/Cape+Town/Attractions about 6 years ago